Top Bike Security Tips to Stay Safe and Protect Your Bike

 Record serial number.
 Most bikes have a unique serial number that can be registered online and then used by second-hand buyers to identify stolen bikes (to date, over $13 million worth of stolen bikes have been recovered using this database).

 Keep up-to-date photos.
 It is also prudent to take and keep up-to-date photos of your bike to have in the event of a robbery to prove ownership and better enable it to be identified by your community.

 Bike Locks & Secondary Locks

 The level of bike theft in your area, and the value of your bike, should determine the amount you invest in a lock, as quality, features, and designs vary greatly.

-Different locks are better suited to different situations, however, quality U-locks are widely recognized as the most secure for locking outside the home.
+Different types of bike locks are better suited to different situations, however, quality U-locks are widely recognized as the most secure for locking outside the home.
 Abus bike locks and Kryptonite locks are regarded as the most secure bike locks in the industry and have a variety of options in different styles & price ranges.
 This is where considering the value of your bike comes into play.
 The more expensive (or valued ie: your work commuter) your bike is, the more features and security you’re going to want when protecting it.
-Check out our article on 2021’s best locks to help you pick the right one for your needs.
+Check out our article on 2023’s best bike locks to help you pick the right one for your needs.